TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: Related work and Reverse Influence Sampling

-Based on RIS, Borgs et al. \cite{Borgs14} presented an $O(kl^2(m+n)\log^2 n/\epsilon^3)$ time algorithm for \IM{} under IC model.
+Based on RIS, Borgs {\em et al.} \cite{Borgs14} presented an $O(kl^2(m+n)\log^2 n/\epsilon^3)$ time algorithm for \IM{} under IC model.
 It returns a $(1-1/e - \epsilon)$-approximate ratio with probability at least $1 - n^{-l}$.
 In practice, the proposed algorithm is, however, less than satisfactory due to the rather large hidden constants.
-In a sequential work, Tang et al. \cite{Tang15} reduce the running time to $O( (k+l) (m+n) \log n/\epsilon^2)$ and show that their algorithm is efficient in billion-scale networks.
-However, the number of generated samples can be arbitrarily large.
-The state of the art SSA algorithm is introduced in \cite{Nguyen163} that outperforms existing methods several orders of magnitudes w.r.t running time.
+In a sequential work, Tang et al. \cite{Tang15} reduced the running time to $O( (k+l) (m+n) \log n/\epsilon^2)$ and showed that their algorithm is efficient in billion-scale networks.
+Nguyen et al. \cite{Nguyen163} proposed SSA/DSSA algorithms to further reduce the running time up to orders of magnitudes.
 The algorithm keeps generating samples and stops at exponential check points to verify (stare) if there is adequate statistical evidence on the solution quality for termination.
+Huang et al. showed gaps in SSA/D-SSA \cite{huang2017revisiting} and propose the fixes for SSA.
+Independently, the authors of SSA/D-SSA provided the fixes for both SSA and D-SSA in \cite{sigmodarxiv16} with the summary of changes in \cite{nguyen2018revisiting}.
 However, SSA does not put an effort in minimizing the number of samples at the stopping point to verify the candidate solution, which is needed to solve the Integer Programming (IP).
 All of these works have a $(1-1/e - \epsilon)$-approximation ratio.

-In generalizing \IM{}, Nguyen and Zheng \cite{Nguyen2013} investigated the \BIM{} problem in which each node can have an arbitrary selecting cost.
-They proposed a $(1-1/\sqrt{e} -\epsilon)$ approximation algorithm (called BIM) and two heuristics.
+{\bf Generalization.} In generalizing \IM{}, Nguyen and Zheng \cite{Nguyen2013} investigated the \BIM{} problem in which each node can have an arbitrary selecting cost.
+They proposed a $(1-1/\sqrt{e} -\epsilon)$ approximation algorithm (called BIM) based on a greedy algorithm for Budgeted Max-Coverage in \cite{Khuller1999} and two heuristics.
 However, none of the proposed algorithms can handle billion-scale networks.
 Recently, Nguyen {\it et. al} introduced \CTVM{} and presented a scalable $(1-1/\sqrt{e} -\epsilon)$ algorithm \cite{Nguyen161}.
-They also showed that straightforward adaption of the methods in \cite{Borgs14, Tang15} for \CTVM{} can incur an excessive number of samples, thus, are not efficient enough for large networks.
+They also showed that straightforward adaption of the methods in \cite{Borgs14, Tang14, Tang15} for \CTVM{} can incur an excessive number of samples, thus, are not efficient enough for large networks.

-\textbf{Organization.} The rest of the paper is organized as follows.
-In Section \ref{sec:model}, we present the network model, propagation models, and the problem definition.
-Section \ref{sec:stoc} presents our T-EXACT algorithm for \CTVM.
-Our main contribution, \ISSA{} is introduced in Section \ref{sec:tiptop}.
-We analyze the performance of \ISSA{} in Section \ref{sec:complexity}.
-Experimental results on real social networks are shown in Section \ref{sec:exp}.
-And finally Section VII concludes our paper.